Distributed Differentiable Dynamic Game for Multi-robot Coordination: Experiments

 \section{Experiments}

-This section presents simulation experiments to validate the effectiveness of the D3G framework.
-The multi-agent systems include two types of robots: turtlebot3 burger and waffle in Fig. \ref{Fig_robmodel}.
-We also consider heterogeneous settings, where each robot has operational parameters such as different radii, weights, and velocity/angular rate limitations.
-We test our framework in three scenarios: a) formation initialization, b) cooperative payload transportation, and c) formation maintenance, as shown in our introductory Fig. \ref{ALG_demo} for scenario (a), and Fig. \ref{Fig_GazeboEnv} for scenarios (b)-(c) using Gazebo environment via ROS noetic (Python3).
-Robots are fully connected, but computations are performed locally.
-Details about simulation setups and codes can be accessed at \href{https://github.com/Shawn-XuanWang/D3G}{GitHub/D3G} \cite{Code-DDDG:22}.
+This section presents simulation experiments to validate the effectiveness, scalability, and generalizability of the proposed D3G approach for multi-robot coordination.
+The system includes two types of robots: TurtleBot3 Burger and Waffle in Fig. \ref{Fig_robmodel}.
+We consider heterogeneous settings, where each robot has different dynamics, such as different radii, weights, and velocity/angular ranges.
+Four scenarios are used: (a) fixed swapping in open ground, (b) formation initialization using the environment in the introductory Fig. \ref{ALG_demo}, (c) cooperative payload transportation, and (d) formation maintenance using the environments in Fig. \ref{Fig_GazeboEnv}.
+Simulations are done in Gazebo via ROS.
+Robots can communicate with each other, but all computations are performed locally.

-\textbf{Parameterization of objective functions $\mathcal{J}_i$} is done by considering a linear combination of the following cost terms with unknown weights: \textit{formation maintenance}, which defines the positional relation of neighboring robots in terms of their relative position, distance, or velocity; \textit{risk/obstacle avoidance}, which uses a reciprocal function to repel robots from a given risk area; \textit{collision avoidance}, which uses a reciprocal function to repel robots from colliding with each other; \textit{waypoint following}, which provides sparse negation information for complex environments.
+\textbf{Parameterization of objective functions:} Fcuntion $\mathcal{J}_i$ is parameterized by considering a linear combination of the following cost terms with unknown weights: \textit{formation maintenance}, which defines the positional relationship of neighboring robots in terms of their relative positions, distances, or velocities; \textit{risk/obstacle avoidance}, which employs a reciprocal function to repel robots from given risk areas; \textit{collision avoidance}, which utilizes a reciprocal function to prevent robots from colliding with each other; and \textit{waypoint following}, which provides sparse navigation cues for navigating complex environments.
+We note that these functions satisfy Assumption~\ref{Ass_func}.

-\textbf{Experiemnt Settings in Each Scenario}: To generate demonstration data, we first choose and set specific values for $\theta_i^{\star}$ in \ref{eq_OCP}, run Algorithm \ref{Algorithm_GAME_shooting} with random initial states to compute the optimal coordination trajectories.
-To test the performance of D3G in solving the inverse problem, we first let humans draw two similar sets of trajectories, serving as the demonstration data.
-We then learn $\theta_i^{\star}$ from those demonstrations.
-Additionally, for each scenario, we test the \textbf{generalization} of the learned objective functions with new environments.
-By solving the forward problem, robots can generate proper coordination.
+\textbf{Experiment Settings in Each Scenario}: We invite humans to create several sets of trajectories (incorporating human-induced random noise to optimal coordination trajectories computed from N.E. of a game with parameter $\Theta^{\star}$) to serve as the expert demonstration data.
+Using Algorithm \ref{Algorithm_DIDG}, we learn $\theta_i^{\star}$ for each robot from those demonstrations.
+Additionally, for each scenario, we test the generalizability of the learned objective functions by applying them in a new environment where the robots can still generate appropriate coordinated behaviors.
+Details of simulation setups and results are as follows: